ProfPorkins/Coronavirus-NanoForce/README.md

 * Levels
 * Game Model

-A few answers to questions some might have
+A few answers to questions some might have:

 * Does it work?
 Yes
 * Could the design and implementation be improved?
 Yes
 * Does it use your favorite architectural design?
 No
 * Does it use your favorite C++ features?
 No
 * Does it use your favorite third-party library?
 No
-* Why didn't you do XYZ this other way in CMake?
-My CMake skills are only so so
 * Why didn't you use Unity, Unreal, or another game engine?
 I enjoy writing the lower level systems myself, that is part of the _fun_ for me.
 Those are incredible tools, just not what I'm looking to do for this kind of hobby project.
+* Why didn't you do XYZ this other way in CMake?
+My CMake skills are only so so

 ## Possible Future Revisions